Sub-barrier fusion enhancement due to positive Q-value four-neutron transfer

 $z$ denotes the Coulomb parameter,

 with $F_S=1-Z_1^{-1/3} Z_2^{-1/3}$. $Z_1$ and $Z_2$ denote the charge number of the projectile nucleus and that of the target, respectively. $A_1$ and $A_2$ denote the corresponding mass number of the reaction partners.
 The correction term $\Delta B=\sum {\Delta_i I_i^2}$ in Eq.(2) is to consider the competition between shell effect and isospin effect, with the shell gap $\Delta_i$ \cite{Mo16} and isospin asymmetry $I_i=(N_i-Z_i)/A_i$ of the reaction partners ($i=1$ for projectile and $i=2$ for target).
-In this new version of EBD (v2.2) formula, an additional correction term $\Delta_{\rm tr}=Q_{4n}|I_1-I_2|/2$ is introduced for the reactions with $Q_{4n}>0$ to consider the influence of the PQ4NT effect on the barrier height. $Q_{4n}$ denotes the $Q$-value for 4n transfer, which is given by $Q_{4n}=\max(Q_{4n}^{+},Q_{4n}^{-})$ based on the masses of reaction partners.
+In this new version of EBD (v2.2) formula, an additional correction term $\Delta_{\rm tr}=Q_{4n}|I_1-I_2|/2$ is introduced for the reactions with $Q_{4n}>0$ to consider the influence of the PQ4NT effect on the barrier height.
+Here, $|I_1-I_2|/2$ is to consider the isospin diffusion between the reaction partners. $Q_{4n}$ denotes the $Q$-value for 4n transfer, which provides an additional energy to transfer neutron pairs and is given by $Q_{4n}=\max(Q_{4n}^{+},Q_{4n}^{-})$ based on the masses of reaction partners.

 Considering that $\Delta_{\rm tr}$ should be a small correction to the barrier height, we introduce a truncation, i.e., $\Delta_{\rm tr} \leqslant 1$ MeV for systems with extremely large values of $Q_{4n}$.